-30 Actually, since the model includes the banking sector and several financial variables, it can be also used to test different monetary policy stances.
+29 However, since the model includes the banking sector and several financial variables, it can be also used to test different monetary policy stances.
 In fact, if one assumes that the desired pace of capital accumulation (meaning the desired investment share, h) is affected by the interest rate on loans, monetary authorities can influence investment and output growth rates by manipulating the policy rate (see Fontana and Sawyer 2016).
+30 This allows shedding light on the interaction between economic growth and depletion of available resources.